zappool/datum-gateway-hooked/README.md

 Install the required libraries and development packages for dependencies: cmake, pkg-config, jansson, libmicrohttpd, libsodium, and libcurl.

+For Debian/Ubuntu it would be:

+    sudo apt install cmake pkgconf libcurl4-openssl-dev libjansson-dev libmicrohttpd-dev libsodium-dev psmisc

 Compile DATUM by running:

     cmake . && make